 Your dashboard is the first thing you see when you open your journal.
 Make it count:

-• Summary stats: Use a formula to show current month P&L, win rate, and trade count at the top.
+• Summary stats: Current month P&L, win rate, trade count, and average R at a glance.

 Step 7: Add a Pre-Trade Checklist